Foraging for wild food is becoming a popular activity but gathering wild mushrooms can be life-threatening.

 Deathcap mushrooms are difficult to distinguish from other wild mushrooms so we recommend you play it safe and only eat mushrooms that you have purchased from the supermarket, greengrocer or other reputable source.
 People born overseas, especially in Asian countries, should be aware that these deadly mushrooms can look like edible mushrooms that they may have gathered overseas.

 The toxin in deathcap mushrooms is not destroyed by peeling, cooking or drying.
 Symptoms of poisoning include vomiting, diarrhoea and stomach cramps and often don’t appear until 10 to 16 hours after eating.
 These symptoms may ease for 2 to 3 days before a terminal phase of 3 to 4 days begins.
 Without early, effective medical intervention people may go into a coma and die after 2 or 3 weeks of liver and kidney failure.

-Nine out of ten cases of mushroom poisoning in Australia result from deathcap mushrooms.
+Nine out of ten deaths from mushroom poisoning in Australia result from deathcap mushrooms.
 However there are other wild mushrooms in Australia that, while not fatal, can make you ill with vomiting and diarrhoea.
 These include various Cortinarius (webcap) and Galerina species, the ghost mushroom (commonly mistaken for oyster mushrooms), and the yellow stainer which resembles a field mushroom and is the most commonly ingested poisonous mushroom in Victoria.

 If you suspect you may have eaten a deathcap mushroom don’t wait for any symptoms to occur but go to a hospital emergency department taking the mushroom in a container (and washing hands after handling) with you if you can.
 You can also contact the Poisons Information Centre on 13 11 26 (24 hours a day 7 days a week).

 ACT Health: If you think you see any possible Deathcap mushrooms growing in Canberra do not touch but report them contact Access Canberra on 13 22 81 see more information